 By turning every aspect of what feels like “me” or “mine” back over to nature (wú wéi), everything realigns with natural order (zì rán).
 This is a way to tap in to a type of vast, natural intelligence (Tào or Buddha-nature), allowing it to guide life (wéi wú wéi).
 This is the “enlightened activity” that was pointed to above.

 This natural intelligence has been operating throughout our lives all along.
 Nature has been handling breathing when we have not been focused on controlling the breath.
-It has been walking and balancing the body when we have been thinking, fiddling with our keys or with the zipper on our coat.
+It has been walking and balancing the body when we take a stroll.
 It has been operating the tongue while we eat, drink and speak.
 It has been producing thoughts and epiphanies when we have not been willfully trying to think.
 When we are startled, it is also that which flinches and responds before thought.

 Nature is greater than just our small and under-qualified perspective and experience.
 It has coordinated countless bodies, minds, and the workings of the universe since time immemorial.
 All this despite resistance to and unawareness of it, which causes many problems for sentient beings.